owyaggy/milkcrate/README.md

 # Losing Musical Connection in the Streaming Era

-> [!Alert] This repository has been replaced by the `milkcrate-mini` repository.
+> [!Danger] This repository has been replaced by the `milkcrate-mini` repository.
 This repository will be reserved for the final project.